Skip to main content

 Restrictive Cardiomyopathy

-Restrictive cardiomyopathy (RCM) is a disease of your heart muscle that causes your ventricles to become stiff or weak.
-The ventricles are the 2 lower chambers of your heart.
-They pump blood to your lungs and the rest of your body.
-When the ventricles are stiff or weak, your heart does not fill with enough blood.
+Restrictive cardiomyopathy (RCM) is a disease of your heart muscle.
+RCM occurs when the lower chambers of your heart (ventricles) become stiff or weak.
+Ventricles pump blood to your lungs and the rest of your body.
+When the ventricles are stiff or weak, your heart cannot fill with enough blood.
 This decreases the blood and oxygen supply to the rest of your body.

 Heart Chambers